boost/shopping-list/README.md

 ### ToDos

-- [FRONT-END] Add the ability to switch primary shopping list
 - [SLACK] Make slack request execution a delayed job and respond to slack right away
 - [SLACK] Send number of items through slack text
 - [SEED] Dont need a shopping list named 'default list'.
 The idea of having a primary is to set a default shopping list.